angular-app/angular-app/README.md

 * If you leave the browsers open at this url then future runs of `grunt` will automatically run the tests against these browsers.

 # Building only
-You can run the development build on its own without tests to simply concat all the files to the dist folder
+You can run the development build on its own without tests to simply concatenate all the files to the dist folder

 * Run `grunt build`